Zwornik/Zwornik/README.md

 - 👋 Hi, I’m Marcin Kruszelnicki
-- 🌱 I study on Northumbria University Skills Bootcamp in Software Development in BIM (with Microsoft Certification) [IoCN14].
+- 🌱 I’ve just completed Skills Bootcamp in Software Development in BIM (with Microsoft Certification) with Northumbria University [IoCN14].
+- I also got certified as Python and Azure Data Base professional by Microsoft
-- I learn to code in Python in order to find new exciting opportunities in IT industry.
+- I learn to code in Angular and Typescript in order to find new exciting opportunities in the IT industry.
 - I have been working as an architect for 18 years now.
-I worked in UK since 2014 designing buildings for helthcare, housing and science sectors.
+I worked in the UK since 2014 designing buildings for health care, housing and science sectors.

 <!---
 Zwornik/Zwornik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.